YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A cowlick is a natural change in hair direction.
 At the crown, this often appears as a spiral or whorl where the hair spreads in different directions from one center point.
 Because the hair parts around that center, the scalp can look more visible even when the density is normal.

-When I examine this area, I assess from one photo.
+When I examine this area, I do not assess it from one photo.
 I compare old photos, look at the pattern under consistent lighting, and check whether the hairs around the swirl are miniaturizing.
 A normal whorl should be respected.
 A thinning crown needs a different discussion.

 The topic overlaps with crown hair transplant planning, but it is not the same question.
 The crown page asks how to restore a thinning crown.
 This page asks whether the patient is actually seeing hair loss or only the natural center of hair direction.